In this drug factsheet:

 Proper diet: The use of gliclazide must be considered as treatment in addition to proper diet and not as a substitute for diet.

-Worsening of condition: Over a period of time, gliclazide may become less effective because of worsening of diabetes.
+Worsening of condition: Over time, gliclazide may become less effective because of your diabetes worsening.
 If gliclazide no longer controls blood glucose to target levels, it should be stopped and another medication added.
+Talk to your doctor if you find that your blood sugar levels are not controlled.

 Children: The safety and effectiveness of using this medication have not been established for children.